-MLB All Star Voting 2018: Latest Ballot Results Before Roster Reveal
+MLB All-Star Voting 2018: Latest Ballot Results Before Roster Reveal

-MLB All Star Voting 2018: Latest Ballot Results Before Roster RevealJuly 6, 2018
+MLB All-Star Voting 2018: Latest Ballot Results Before Roster RevealJuly 6, 2018

 It's doubtful that the large majority of fans in attendance and watching on Fox will care much about the outcome of the 89th All-Star Game.
 Most pitchers will show off their skills for no more than an inning, and top starters may compete for four or five innings before giving way to backups.